xapian/xapian-developer-guide/getting-started/index.rst

 ``--enable-maintainer-mode``
-	This tells configure to enable make dependencies for regenerating build system files (such as ``configure``, ``Makefile.in``, and ``Makefile``) and other generated files (such as the stemmers and query parser) when required.
+	This tells configure to enable make dependencies for regenerating build system files (such as ``configure``, ``Makefile.in``, and ``Makefile``) and other generated files when required.
 These are disabled by default as some make programs try to rebuild them when it's not appropriate (e.g. BSD make doesn't handle VPATH except for implicit rules).
 For this reason, we recommend GNU make if you enable maintainer mode.

-        You'll also need a non-cross-compiling C compiler for compiling the Lemon parser generator and the Snowball stemming algorithm compiler.
+        For ``xapian-core``, generated files include the stemmers and query parser; you'll need a non-cross-compiling C compiler for compiling the Lemon parser generator and the Snowball stemming algorithm compiler.
 The configure script will attempt to locate one, but you can override this autodetection by passing